sdcondon/FlUnit/README.md

 - Take some cues from other frameworks - what am I missing regarding debugging, parallelisation, test attachments, instrumentation, filtering etc?

 Specific work, highest priority first:
-- *(Done but not yet published - v0.14):* Implementation of test run configuration:
-  - With the VSTest adapter, test run configuration can be specified with .runsettings
-  - Test settings that affect individual tests can be overridden via the `UsingConfiguration` builder method.
-  - Test settings:
-    - `Parallelise`: Whether or not test execution should be parallelised.
-Defaults to true.
-Partitioning not yet suppported.
-    - `FailedArrangementOutcomeIsSkipped`: A value determining what the test result should be if one of the "Given" clauses throws.
-    - `ResultNamingStrategy`: Strategy to use to name individual test results.
-- *(Jan - v0.14)* More setting stuff:
-  - For specification of strategy for duration records (which currently makes a "sensible" decision which may not be appropriate in all situations).
 - *(Feb - v1.0)* V1 diligence & release
   - Get some performance benchmarks in place
   - Review abstractions - for flexibility / stability
   - Any required "doing it properly" stuff in the test adapter.
+  - Resolve most or all TODOs
   - Split into separate repos
-  - Separate usage docs
   - README in packages
 - *(May / Jun - v1.1)* Possible post-v1 additions (after a break to work on other projects):
+  - A little more configurability:
+    - For specification of strategy for duration records (which currently makes a "sensible" decision which may not be appropriate in all situations).
     - Allow for control over parallel partitioning - likely to be trait based (e.g. allow specification of a trait name - all tests with same value won't run in parallel).
 Also want to allow for by class name and namespace - whether thats treated as a special case or if we hook this into trait system is TBD.
   - QoL: Support custom test case labelling - `ToString()` of the prereqs only helpful when this yields something other than the type name.
 Perhaps `WithResultLabels`?
 Perhaps somehow support IFormatProviders for test cases (thus making it easy to specify with test settings)?
 Needs careful thought..
   - Basic attachment & output support.
 This is likely to require injecting some kind of test context object.
-I really want to double-down on the "conventionless"/static nature of FlUnit - i.e. no convention-based ctor parameters.
+I really want to double-down on the convention-less/static nature of FlUnit - i.e. no convention-based ctor parameters, all discoverable via IDE method listings etc.
 Plan A right now is to introduce some kind of ITestContext as a pre-requisite if needed.
 That is, `TestThat.GivenTestContext().And()...When((cxt, ) => ...)`.
 This particular approach doesn't allow for test context to be placed inside an anonymous prereq object, though.
 Which is perhaps a good thing?
 But is a mandate for users, rather than a choice.
+More concerning is that it doesn't allow context to be used during pre-req creation.
 So, instead (or as well) could allow for cxt to be specified as a parameter of Given delegates (`Given(cxt => ...)`).
-Hmm, maybe.
+Hmm, maybe - this is more complex?
 Still mulling this one over.
 - *(At some point - v1.2 or later)* Other features:
   - Support for async tests?